Low-Resolution Editing is All You Need for High-Resolution Editing: Preliminary

-\paragraph{Null-text inversion.} In practice, discretization errors can accumulate during the forward process, leading to imperfect reconstructions.
+\paragraph{Null-text inversion.} In practice, discretization errors can accumulate during the forward and reverse processes, leading to imperfect reconstructions.
 To account for such deviations, Null-text inversion~\cite{mokady2023null} refines the reverse process (Eq.~\eqref{eq:ddim_reverse}) by introducing a timestep-dependent parameter $\phi_t$, which serves as a learnable unconditional embedding.
 The parameter $\phi_t$ is optimized to align the reverse trajectory with the forward trajectory by minimizing the discrepancy between their corresponding latents:

 where $\tilde{\mathbf{x}}_{t}^{\mathrm{rev}}$ denotes the latent obtained from the optimized reverse process.
-This strategy enables accurate reconstruction of the source image.
+This strategy enables an accurate reconstruction of the source image.